iqunet/tutorials/_posts/2024-05-19-connecting-sensors-opcua.md

 <figcaption>figure 8: Secure Session keys are calculated from the Application Key.</figcaption>
 <br>

-After all OTAA keys have been successfully set up, the actual **uplink of sensor data** will start.
+After all OTAA keys have been successfully set up, the actual **uplink of sensor data** starts.
 The iQunet Server automatically detects the sensor model and selects the corresponding **payload decoder** module.
 Binary sensor data is now unpacked into the appropriate fields in the OPC-UA tree.
 The dashboard will adjust and display all relevant information.
-For example, the LSN50v2-S31 will transmit temperature, humitidy and battery power, as shown in figure 9:
+For example, the LSN50v2-S31 will transmit temperature, humidity and battery power, as shown in figure 9:
 <br>

 ![iQunet custom dashboard]({{ site.baseurl }}/assets/images/iqunet-lsn50.svg)